 Proverbs 9:10 says, “The fear of God is the beginning of wisdom and knowledge of the Most Holy One is understanding.”

 If you’ve never been in a fight…how do you know how well you’ll react or what you’ll do?
-If you’ve never practiced or taken a single self-defense class, but step into an octagon to face off against a trained Martial Artist, do you think you’ll win that fight?
-Or are you depending on others to come your rescue?
+If you’ve never practiced or taken a single self-defense class, but face off against a trained Martial Artist, do you think you’ll win that fight?
+Or are you expecting someone else to come your rescue?

 “Well the answer is simple, Rock.
 I wouldn’t step into the octagon!”

 Too late.
 You were born.
 You exist.
-Whether you realize it or not, you are on the battlefield.
+Whether you believer it or not, you are on the battlefield.
 Life is full of victories and losses.
-Only one man who’s ever existed, lived and died with an unbeaten streak.

-How many times have we heard something along the lines of, “You shouldn’t have to go outside without having to worry about being profiled, experiencing racism, getting kidnapped, being stalked, fearing for your life, worrying about your child going to school, fearing a bombing, fearing a mass shooting, getting raped, or being abused.”
+How many times have we heard something along the lines of, “You shouldn’t have to go outside without worrying about being profiled, experiencing racism, getting kidnapped, being stalked, fearing for your life, worrying about your child going to school, fearing a bombing, fearing a mass shooting, getting raped, or being abused.”

 “But, Rock.
 People are just saying you “shouldn’t” have to…”

-Here’s the thing…Who told you that you should be able to do whatever you want, go wherever you want, and nothing bad should ever happen to you?
-Who?
+Here’s the thing…Who told you that?
+Who told you that you should be able to do whatever you want, go wherever you want, and nothing bad should ever happen to you?
 Is it in the Bible?
 Are there conditions to it?
 Let’s put a pin in that for now.
-But let’s keep it in mind as we begin.
+But keep it in mind as we begin.

-If you’ve never been in a fight, but step into the octagon next to a trained Martial Artist, you’re going to get wrecked.
+If you’ve never been in a fight, but face off against a trained Martial Artist, you’re going to get wrecked.
 Why?
 Because you’re vulnerable to all kinds of attacks and you don’t know how to defend yourself, or how the person will attack, or what to do when you’re getting hit.